pponto/gulp-webdev/README.md

 $ gulp
 ```

-Gulp command Will compile all files on the `/src` folder to another folder, called `/dist`.
+`gulp` command will compile all files on the `/src` folder to another folder, called `/dist`.
 After the command, Gulp will monitor the files automatically with the `watch` function, always recompiling the files after any saved changes.

 ### dist command

-`gulp dist` Will compile all files, as well all  images in the `/img` folder, which are only copied with the default command.
+`gulp dist` will compile all files, as well all  images in the `/img` folder, which are only copied with the default command.

 ```sh
 $ gulp dist